All Collections

 Championships

-Restrictions and Bracket Adjustments
+Team Restrictions and Bracket Adjustments

-Single player esport titles, such as Madden and NBA 2K, will have a maximum of four (4) eligible teams per school that can make playoffs.
+Single-player esport titles, such as Madden and NBA 2K, will have a maximum of four (4) eligible teams per school that can make playoffs.
 The playoff bracket will not be adjusted to ensure teams from the same school face one another before finals.

 Did this answer your question?